ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 Back in the `top` display, we see a '%MEM' column for each process.
 If we run this example command:

 ~~~
-./useres -m 1000
+./run_simulation -m 1000
 ~~~
 {: .bash}

-It might be easier to see the useres if we sort by memory used.
+It might be easier to see the run_simulation if we sort by memory used.
 Do this by pressing `M`.
 You can go back to the default CPU sort by pressing `P`.

 ## Disk Space